 2. Pre-workout will make it harder for me to sleep at night

+How long does pre-workout last?
 Caffeine is in most pre-workouts, so taking a pre-workout could make it harder for you to sleep at night depending on how your body reacts to it.
 So as a good starting point, and to see how your body reacts to pre-workout, try taking it earlier in the day.
 You will also want to start off with half of a scoop of pre-workout.
 Once you know how your body responds to it you can increase to a full scoop.
-Try a stimulant-free preworkout supplement if you’re worried.
+Try a stimulant-free pre-workout supplement if you’re worried.

 3. Pre-workout will make me jittery

-You can feel jittery as a result of taking pre-workout, again, depending on how your body reacts to caffeine.
-Look to products with natural caffeine so that you get a more sustained energy, not the crash and burn kind (yeah looking at you, energy drinks).
+You can feel jittery as a result of taking a pre-workout supplement, depending on how your body reacts to caffeine.
+Look to products with natural caffeine so that you get more sustained energy, not the crash and burn kind (yeah, looking at you, energy drinks).

-Unlike other preworkout supplements for women, IdealLean Preworkout actually provides three blends to increase energy, focus, endurance, and Fat-Loss.
+Unlike other pre-workout supplements for women, IdealFit Pre-workout actually provides three blends to increase energy, focus, endurance, and fat-loss.

 Plus, our pre-workout powder doesn’t contain any calories, sugar, or fat so you can rest assured that this product is helping you reach your goals.
 Here are some of the benefits of IdealFit Pre-Workout: